jpavley/Painless/readme.md

 ## Notes

+- The code for this introduction is hosted by Github.
+You can sign up for Github
+here: <https://github.com/pricing> (Choose the free option!)
 - This document is written in markdown and the examples use markdown as well.
 <https://www.markdownguide.org/getting-started/>
 - The examples use a CSV file from Kaggle: